-In most cases calling a taxi in the countryside is not doable.
+In most cases calling a taxi in the countryside is anything but easy to do.
 On the contrary, there are private drivers that can be arranged in advance.

 There are a few regional direct trains from Milan to Southern Piedmont, up to the city of Alessandria.
-From there it still takes a long drive to get to the wine region.
+From there, it still takes a long drive to get to the wine region.
 A commuter train running in the evening connects directly Milan to Asti on weekdays only.
-Overall, these options are not suitable for high-end travelers who come to Piedmont to enjoy a food and wine vacation.
+Overall, these options are not suitable for high-end travelers who come to Piedmont to unwind on rolling hills.

-The best way to travel by train from Milan to the Barolo wine region is to connect in Turin.
-Connecting train increases the travel time, therefore, guests who are planning on joining a wine tour departing at 10am from Alba, have to leave Milan around 7am.
-Again, a day trip is going to be intense!
+The best way of traveling by train from Milan to the Barolo wine region is to connect in Turin.
+Connecting trains increase the overall travel time, therefore, guests who are planning on joining a wine tour departing at 10am from Alba, have to leave Milan around 7am.
+Again, as a day trip is quite intense!

 High-speed train from Milan to Turin

-The first leg is by high speed train from Milan to Turin.
+The first leg on a train commute, is to catch the high speed train from Milan to Turin.
 The ride takes only sixty minutes and there are departures every hour or so.
 Most trains depart from Central station in Milan, a few other from Porta Garibaldi train station.